 Welcome to the Mathematics Department

-In years 7 and 8 the syllabus is led by the National Curriculum.
-Pupils are taught to develop means of organising, communicating and manipulating information over a broad range of topics.
+In years 7 and 8, the syllabus is led by the National Curriculum.
+Students are taught to develop means of organising, communicating and manipulating information over a broad range of topics.
 The emphasis is on problem-solving, investigations and practical activities.
-Pupils are encouraged to use their own initiative and imagination when tackling a variety of tasks.
+Students are encouraged to use their own initiative and imagination when tackling a variety of tasks.

 Students in years 7 and 8 participate in the Junior UKMT Mathematics Challenge competition.

 You can see the full academic diaries, curriculum maps and tracking sheets below:

 - Year 7 Set 1 Maths Tracker

 - Year 7 Set 2/3/4 Academic Diary

 - Year 7 Set 2 and 3 Maths Tracker

 - Year 8 Set 1 Maths Academic Diary

 - Year 8 Set 1 Maths Tracker